 The second group (the one with ninja-like willpower) scored much higher on SATs and developed higher competencies than those who just couldn’t wait.

-So, how is yours impulse control?
+So, how is your impulse control?
 Do you usually think before acting, or better said: do you look before leap?

-The unwillingness to unlearn is your worst enemy when it comes to adaptive thinking.
+The need to hold on to your own opinions as indisputable facts is your worst enemy when it comes to adaptive thinking.

 Think, and think well: is your lack of humility standing between you and receiving feedback?
 Humility breeds curiosity, remember that.
 Let go of your previously held assumptions and you’ll be surprised by the way your thought process shifts.